 3. Bring different cards and also a good chunk of cash to exchange locally "just in case" they don't work.
 Some of my VISAs did but my mastercards didn't.

-4. No one will arrest you, i promise you the FSB doesn't give a fuck about a tourist if he sticks to the big cities.
+4. No one will arrest you, i promise you the FSB doesn't give a frick about a tourist if he sticks to the big cities.
 They start spying on you only when you rent a car and wander off inland towards the smaller villages, industrial towns, eastern regions where a foreigner has no business going to unless he's looking to spy or do journalist work.

 >hey start spying on you only when you rent a car and wander off inland towards >smaller villages, industrial towns, eastern regions where a foreigner has no business going